 - See item 9 for further information on Judging

 - The space for the presentation display is limited to a maximum of 46” wide and 15” deep (there is no minimum size specified).
 Smaller entries are appreciated.
-(See below for exceptions for the Rube Goldberg category)
+Larger spaces are available on request (see section 3.1 below)

 - There is no height limit, however the display must be safely self-supporting.

 - The display will be placed on a table with other entries, and may hang off of the edge of the table towards the floor.
 However, it should not extend more than 1” in front of the table, and it should not touch the floor or provide a tripping hazard.

 - If needed, the space underneath the table may be utilized to temporarily store additional supplies, replacement items, etc. However, this must be stored neatly and excessive clutter will not be allowed.

 - Entries must fit within the spaces allowed.
 Non-compliance will mean disqualification from a judged award.